SamLB9/GAN-vs.-Diffusion-Images/README.md

 │── images                  # All figures generated

-│── model's weights         # The weight of the chapter 6's model

 │── notebooks               # All the ipynb notebooks used for the study

 │── MSc_dissertation_SLB.pdf        # Full MSc Dissertation